Regret-Free Reinforcement Learning for LTL Specifications: Regret-Free Learning for Until Formulas

-For fast episodes, since it is possible that a run ends in one of MECs in $B$ before reaching $G$, we need to define a reset transition which takes the states in $B$ to $s_\init$.
-Therefore, every episode $k$ can be broken to $I_k\in\nats$ intervals such that the first $I_k-1$ intervals start from $s_\init$ and end at $B$, and the $I_k^{th}$ interval starts from $s_\init$ and end at $G$.
-We denote the $i^{th}$ interval of the $k^{th}$ episode---in which the policy $\pi_k$ is taken---by $\rho_{k,i}$, and the corresponding value is defined as
+For the fast episodes, since it is possible that a run ends in one of MECs in $B$ before reaching $G$, we need to define a reset transition which takes the states in $B$ to $s_\init$.
+Therefore, every episode $k$ can be broken to $I_k\in\nats$ \emph{intervals} such that the first $I_k-1$ intervals start from $s_\init$ and end at $B$, and the $I_k^{th}$ interval starts from $s_\init$ and ends at $G$.